monk78/Online-Exam-Portal/README.md

 ## Specification
 • Questions were randomly generating from database.<br><br>
 • Tools used:JAVA,JSP,MYSQL,HTML<br><br>
-It is not a hosted project,neither any css page is involved in it.Main aim of the project was to implement jsp,java and mysql concept.
+• It is not a hosted project,neither any css page is involved in it.Main aim of the project was to implement JSP,JAVA and MySql concept.